Skip to content

 Raw Milk Sales in Alaska

-• Grade ‘A’ milk will continue to be regulated by DEC Office of the State Veterinarian (OSV) in accordance with the USPHS/FDA Grade “A” Pasteurized Milk Ordinance (PMO).
+• Grade ‘A’ milk will continue to be regulated by DEC Office of the State Veterinarian (OSV) in accordance with the USPHS/FDA Grade 'A' Pasteurized Milk Ordinance (PMO).
 Grade ‘A’ milk is pasteurized, in order to provide the highest level of food safety, while maintaining the nutrition and natural flavor of the milk.
 Pasteurization means the milk is heated to a temperature that inactivates bacteria that can make people sick.
 The Grade ‘A’ milk program is based upon principles of animal health, sanitation and cleanliness, and basic food safety principles throughout production and processing.
 State inspectors routinely test the raw milk, and pasteurized finished product, for bacteria, antibiotic residues, and other public health parameters.
 Inspectors also routinely inspect the farm and processing facility, as well as conduct testing on pasteurization equipment to ensure that milk is handled at appropriate temperatures and pasteurization is effectively completed.
 Grade ‘A’ milk and milk products can be sold commercially, to schools and other facilities, or interstate, and represent the highest level of safety and oversight to ensure that milk sold to the public is safe and wholesome.

 • Herd shares allow a person who owns an animal, or shares ownership of an animal, to access and consume the milk or milk products from the animal they own.
 The herd share regulations are unchanged as a result of these new regulations for raw milk sales and will continue as they have in the past under AS 17.20.015.
-Herd share agreements rely on a limited group of share-owners who sign a contract for the arrangement, who understand how the animals and facility are cared for and make an informed decision about consuming the milk from the animals in the herd share agreement.
+Herd share agreements rely on a limited group of share-owners who sign a contract for the arrangement, who understand how the animals and facility are cared for and who make an informed decision about consuming the milk from the animals in the herd share agreement.
 Raw milk from a herd share cannot be sold, but share participants have contractual agreements with the farmer to pay for part of the maintenance and upkeep of the animal in exchange for a portion of the milk.

 • The 3rd, and new category, is raw milk sales.
 Raw milk is not pasteurized prior to sale and consumption of the milk or products made from the milk.
 As raw milk is not pasteurized, it has a higher food safety risk than Grade ‘A’ milk.
-There is no routine state inspection of the farm, milking system, no evaluation of the processing of the products or testing of the raw milk or raw milk products that are offered for sale.
+There is no routine state inspection of the farm, milking system, and no evaluation of the processing of the products or testing of the raw milk or raw milk products that are offered for sale.
 Farms selling raw milk/raw milk products and stores selling raw milk/raw milk products are required to register annually with the DEC Office of the State Veterinarian and certify that they are in compliance with the requirements described in 18 AAC 32.070.
 Raw milk sales place increased expectations on the producer to understand and implement safe food handling practices, as well as expectations that the consumer is informed about the risks of the product they are purchasing and consuming.

 If you have questions about raw milk sales, please email akdairy@alaska.gov.